 Often overused and broad-reaching, the term strategic planning has become another one of those vague buzz phrases that get tossed about with little to no real understanding of what it means.
 “I’ve developed an Internet strategy that will make us millions.”
 Simply electing to sell widgets on the Internet does not a business strategy make.
 What is the market?
 Who are your competitors?
 Who will buy your product?
-These types of questions, along with many, many more, provide the foundation for developing a solid strategic plan.
+These types of questions and many, many more provide the foundation for developing a solid strategic plan.

 A basic business strategy addresses critical tasks, including:

 - Developing the Company’s mission

 - Identifying external factors that affect the plan

 - Analyzing the Company’s options by considering its resources and the effects of the external environment

 - Developing strategies that will achieve the most desired results.

 - Evaluating the success of the strategic process as input to future decision-making.

 One of the most natural traps to fall into is to forget the outside world’s dynamic nature.
 A fatal planning mistake is to build a business plan around a given set of static assumptions: the market is this, likely penetration is that; it will be sunny on Tuesday.
 These assumptions seem reasonable and trustworthy when the plan is made, but the project will fail if any of them prove to be wrong.